 Colorado Mills (Lamar, CO, 719.336.8452) accepts NuSun only in Lamar, CO, and on a limited basis at Oglesby Grain, Dumas.
-Contracts currently are available for pounds of delivered NuSun at board prices relative to the Colby, KS market, with a 2-for-1 oil premium above 40%.
-A 2-for-1 discount applies for oil content of 37-40%, and more discount if below 37% (which is rare).
+Contracts currently are available for pounds of delivered NuSun at \$17-18/cwt., depending on delivery location, with a 2-for-1 oil premium/discount above 37%.
+A greater discount applies if below 37% (which is rare).
 Acre-based contracts, which are less risky, have been available in the past.
 Colorado Mills also looks to purchase some open market NuSun this fall if producers are inclined not to contract.